awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClientProtocol.md

 func listObjectAttributes(input: ListObjectAttributesInput, completion: @escaping (ClientRuntime.SdkResult<ListObjectAttributesOutputResponse, ListObjectAttributesOutputError>) -> Void)
 ```

-### listObjectChildren(input:​completion:​)
+### listObjectChildren(input:completion:)

-Returns a paginated list of child objects that are associated with a given
+Returns a paginated list of child objects that are associated with a given object.
-object.

 ``` swift
 func listObjectChildren(input: ListObjectChildrenInput, completion: @escaping (ClientRuntime.SdkResult<ListObjectChildrenOutputResponse, ListObjectChildrenOutputError>) -> Void)
 ```

-### listObjectParentPaths(input:​completion:​)
+### listObjectParentPaths(input:completion:)

-Retrieves all available parent paths for any object type such as node, leaf node,
-policy node, and index node objects.
-For more information about objects, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/key_concepts_directorystructure.html">Directory Structure.
+Retrieves all available parent paths for any object type such as node, leaf node, policy node, and index node objects.
+For more information about objects, see [Directory Structure](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/key_concepts_directorystructure.html).
 Use this API to evaluate all parents for an object.
-The call returns all objects from
-the root of the directory up to the requested object.
-The API returns the number of paths
-based on user-defined MaxResults, in case there are multiple paths to the parent.
-The order of the paths and nodes returned is consistent among multiple API calls unless the
-objects are deleted or moved.
-Paths not leading to the directory root are ignored from the
+The call returns all objects from the root of the directory up to the requested object.
+The API returns the number of paths based on user-defined MaxResults, in case there are multiple paths to the parent.
+The order of the paths and nodes returned is consistent among multiple API calls unless the objects are deleted or moved.
+Paths not leading to the directory root are ignored from the target object.
-target object.

 ``` swift
 func listObjectParentPaths(input: ListObjectParentPathsInput, completion: @escaping (ClientRuntime.SdkResult<ListObjectParentPathsOutputResponse, ListObjectParentPathsOutputError>) -> Void)
 ```

-### listObjectParents(input:​completion:​)
+### listObjectParents(input:completion:)

-Lists parent objects that are associated with a given object in pagination
+Lists parent objects that are associated with a given object in pagination fashion.
-fashion.

 ``` swift
 func listObjectParents(input: ListObjectParentsInput, completion: @escaping (ClientRuntime.SdkResult<ListObjectParentsOutputResponse, ListObjectParentsOutputError>) -> Void)
 ```

-### listObjectPolicies(input:​completion:​)
+### listObjectPolicies(input:completion:)

 Returns policies attached to an object in pagination fashion.